Multi-Objective Bayesian Optimization for Accelerator Tuning: Application to Accelerator Optimization

 \subsection{Convergence Comparison}

 In our first experiment, we use MOBO to minimize all seven exit beam parameters as a function of all six input parameters.
 We wish to compare the convergence rate of MOBO with the convergence rates of standard and recently developed algorithms for solving multi-objective optimization problems.
 To begin with, all of the input and output values are normalized to the range $[-1,1]$ in order to account for the widely varying scaling of each parameter.
 We assume that the functional form of each objective is smooth,and thus we choose the standard radial basis function kernel (Eq. \ref{eqn:RBF}) with an anisotropic precision matrix $\Sigma = \mathrm{diag}(\mathbf{l})^{-2}$ where $\mathbf{l}$ is a vector that stores an independent length-scale for each input parameter.
 Initially, a randomly generated Latin-Hypercube distribution of 20 input parameter sets with corresponding objective observations is used to train each objective GP.
-Hyperparameter training is done by maximizing the log marginal likelihood of the GP model with the gradient based Adam optimization algorithm \cite{kingma_adam_2017}, with 5000 iterations.
+Hyperparameter training is done by maximizing the log marginal likelihood of the GP model with the gradient based Adam optimization algorithm \cite{kingma_adam_2017}, with 5000 iterations and a learning rate of 0.001.

-Once trained, we use the UCB-HVI acquisition function to perform multi-objective Bayesian optimization with 200 sequential observations.
+Once trained, we use the UCB-HVI acquisition function to perform multi-objective Bayesian optimization with 500 sequential observations.
 In this case, empirical testing found that $\beta=0.01$ gave the fastest convergence, likely due to the unimodal nature of each objective function, which allows us to aggressively exploit the GP model for the global extremum without worrying about getting caught in local extrema.

-Maximizing the acquisition function is done by via particle swarm optimization, implemented by the PyGMO package \cite{biscani_parallel_2020} with 64 individuals over 10 generations.
-In order to account for new information gained from observations during optimization, we retrain the GP kernel hyperparameters with the accumulated data set every 10 observations, again using the Adam algorithm but with 1000 steps.
+Maximizing the acquisition function is done via particle swarm optimization, implemented using the PyGMO package \cite{biscani_parallel_2020} with 64 individuals over 10 generations.
+In order to account for new information gained from observations during optimization, we retrain the GP kernel hyperparameters with the accumulated data set every 10 observations, again using the Adam algorithm with a learning rate of 0.001 but with 1000 steps.

 We re-run this optimization procedure 10 times, each with a different set of 20 randomly generated initial points every time.
 After each observation, we calculate the exact hypervolume of the Pareto set in normalized objective space, referenced to the maximum possible value for each objective (in this case 1).
 The average and variance of the hypervolume as a function of observation number after ten optimization runs is shown in Fig. \ref{fig:convergence}.